Duration: 7 h

 The Marling irrigation channel road (Töll - Lana, 14 km long) with its beautiful panoramic views over the Meran basin can be reached from Algund in three different ways:

-- Forster Steg / wooden bridge - Moserhof - Obermair (a rapid rise ca. 1/2 hour)
+- Forster Steg / wooden bridge - Moserhof - Obermair (rapid rise, ca. 1/2 hour)

 - Forster Steg / wooden bridge - Brauhausstraße - power station Forst